itmat/Normalization/README.md

             path/to/Sample_4.fwd.fq/fa

 #####E. Install [sam2cov](https://github.com/khayer/sam2cov/)
 This is an optional step.
 You can use sam2cov to create coverage files and upload them to a Genome Browser.
-Currently, sam2cov only supports reads aligned with RUM or STAR.
-Please make sure you have the lastest version of sam2cov.
+Currently, sam2cov only supports reads aligned with RUM or STAR. __Please make sure you have the lastest version of sam2cov__.

      git clone https://github.com/khayer/sam2cov.git
      cd sam2cov